raspiblitz/raspiblitz/FAQ.md

 ## What is the "Base Torrent File"?

-Inspired by the website getbitcoinblockchain.com we use one of their base torrent files to have a basic set of blocks - that will not change for the future.
+Inspired by the website getbitcoinblockchain.com we use one of their base torrent files to have a basic set of blocks - those blocks will not change for the future.
 This torrent contains most of the data (the big file) and we dont need to change the torrent for a long time.
 This way the torrent can get establish a wide spread seeding and the torrent network can take the heavy load.

-At the moment (Baseiteration=1) this is just the bitcoin blk and rev files up to the number:
+At the moment (Baseiteration=2) this is just the bitcoin blk and rev files up to the number: blockchain/blocks/blk00000.dat - blk01357.dat blockchain/blocks/rev00000.dat - rev01357.dat
-- /blocks : 01390
-- /testnet3/blocks: 00152
+(no testnet data)

-For litecoin (Baseiteration=1) its blk and rev files up to the number:
+For litecoin (Baseiteration=2) its blk and rev files up to the number: blockchain/blocks/blk00000.dat - blk01357.dat blockchain/blocks/rev00000.dat - rev01357.dat
 - /blocks : 00124

 The base torrent file should always have the following naming scheme: